SyncfusionExamples/Effortless-Population-of-Grids-and-Charts-from-Pivot-Field-List-A-Step-by-Step-Guide/README.md

-# How to render a Pivot Field List using a Server-side Engine
+# Effortless Population of Grids and Charts from Pivot Field List: A Step-by-Step Guide

-This project explains how to render the pivot field list in the JavaScript Pivot Table component using a server-side engine, as well as how to combine other data visualization components such as data grid and chart components based on the field list report information.
+This project demonstrates how to render grid and chart components using a server-side pivot field list component.

 The following steps demonstrate how to run the application,